stcybrdgs/SQL-Cheat-Sheets/README.md

 # mySQL-refresher
-A scratch sheet of SQLite and MySQL queries for refresher purposes.
+A scratch sheet of SQL queries for refresher purposes.